 Tuesday, June 23

-How to Optimize Thickening in Water-based Personal Care Formulations
+Workshop 3: How to Optimize Thickening in Water-based Personal Care Formulations

 All thickeners function by binding or immobilizing water, and the key mechanisms involved include absorption, adsorption, hydrogen bonding, electrostatic repulsion and hydrophobe/hydrophobe interaction.
-The various types of thickening materials include synthetic and natural based polymers, colloidal structure-forming surfactants, and particles.
-Polymers are the most important class of these materials and are generally classified as being either water soluble or swellable; they also can be nonionic, anionic or cationic in nature.
+The various types of thickening materials include synthetic and natural based polymers, colloidal structure-forming surfactants and particles.
+Polymers are the most important class of these materials, and are generally classified as being either water soluble or swellable.
+They also can be nonionic, anionic or cationic in nature.

 This workshop will cover strategies for developing optimal thickening systems in all types of water-based formulations, including challenging environments such as extreme pH or high salt formulations.